wcushen/blog/content/post/2022-04-skupper-deep-dive.md

 Next we will roll out the Skupper componentry being the Router and Controller in each namespace, responsible for creating our Virtual Application Network (VAN) and watching for service annotations (`internal.skupper.io/controlled: "true"`), respectively.

 {{% notice tip %}}
-For redundancy, we can also up the replica count on the router via `--router` to specify two or greater.
+For HA, we can also up the replica count on the router via `--router` to specify two or greater.
 {{% /notice %}}

 ```yaml